ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 Adding a plugin locally
 =======================

-You can configure Ansible to load custom plugins in a specified location or locations and make them available to all playbooks and roles.
-Alternatively, you can make a custom plugin available only to specific playbooks or roles.
+You can configure Ansible to load local plugins in a specified location or locations and make them available to all playbooks and roles.
+Alternatively, you can make a local plugin available only to specific playbooks or roles.

-Adding custom plugins for all playbooks and roles
+Adding local plugins for all playbooks and roles
 -------------------------------------------------

-To load custom plugins automatically and make them available to all playbooks and roles, use the configuration setting or environment variable for the type of plugin you are adding.
+To load local plugins automatically and make them available to all playbooks and roles, use the configuration setting or environment variable for the type of plugin you are adding.
 These configuration settings and environment variables take colon-separated list, similar to ``$PATH``, and default to ``~/.ansible/plugins/<plugin_type>/:/usr/share/ansible/plugins/<plugin_type>/``.
 You have two options:

-* Add your custom plugin to one of the default configured locations:
+* Add your local plugin to one of the default configured locations:
    * the directory named for the correct ``plugin_type`` within ``~/.ansible/plugins/`` - for example, ``~/.ansible/plugins/callback``
    * the directory named for the correct ``plugin_type`` within ``/usr/share/ansible/plugins/`` - for example, ``/usr/share/ansible/plugins/action``
-* Add the location of your custom plugin to an environment variable or configuration:
+* Add the location of your local plugin to an environment variable or configuration:
    * the relevant ``ANSIBLE_plugin_type_PLUGINS`` environment variable - for example, ``$ANSIBLE_INVENTORY_PLUGINS`` or ``$ANSIBLE_VARS_PLUGINS``
    * the relevant ``DEFAULT_plugin_type_PATH`` configuration setting, such as ``DEFAULT_CALLBACK_PLUGIN_PATH`` or ``DEFAULT_FILTER_PLUGIN_PATH``

 After your plugin file is located in one of these locations, Ansible loads it and you can use it in any local module, task, playbook, or role.
 For more information on environment variables and configuration settings, see :ref:`ansible_configuration_settings`.

-To confirm that ``plugins/plugin_type/my_custom_plugin`` is available:
+To confirm that ``plugins/plugin_type/my_local_plugin`` is available:

-* type ``ansible-doc -t <plugin_type> my_custom_lookup_plugin`` to see the documentation for that plugin - for example, ``ansible-doc -t lookup my_custom_lookup_plugin``
+* type ``ansible-doc -t <plugin_type> my_local_lookup_plugin`` to see the documentation for that plugin - for example, ``ansible-doc -t lookup my_local_lookup_plugin``

 The ``ansible-doc`` command works for most plugin types, but not for action, filter, or test plugins.
 See :ref:`ansible-doc` for more details.

-Adding custom plugins for selected playbooks or a single role
+Adding local plugins for selected playbooks or a single role
 -------------------------------------------------------------

 Ansible automatically loads all plugins from certain directories adjacent to your playbook or role, loading each type of plugin separately from a directory named for the type of plugin.
 Plugins in these locations are available only to the specific playbook, playbooks, or role in the parent directory.